Self-Service BI Governance in Power BI

 Both sides have legitimate concerns.
 The paradox is that pursuing either extreme produces failure:

 Too strict kills adoption.
 When every report requires an IT ticket, a two-week review cycle, and approval from three stakeholders, business users abandon Power BI entirely.
 They go back to Excel, email CSV files, build rogue Tableau instances on personal laptops, or pay for unauthorized SaaS analytics tools.
-You end up with lower adoption, higher shadow IT costs, and less visibility into how data is being used than before you deployed Power BI.
+You end up with lower adoption, higher shadow IT costs, and less visibility into how data is being used.
+At one financial services client, an overly restrictive governance model drove Power BI monthly active usage down to 18% — meaning 82% of licensed users never logged in.

 Too loose creates data chaos.
 When every user can create workspaces, publish datasets, share reports externally, and connect to any data source, you get thousands of ungoverned artifacts within months.
 Different departments report different revenue numbers.
 Sensitive data appears in reports shared with external partners.
 No one knows which dataset is the "right" one.
 Executives lose trust in the numbers, and the entire BI investment is questioned.